fan3cn/smart_contract_rookie/README.md

 - "abi.json" is ABI file which can be obtained from remix after you successfully compiled the contract.
 - accounts.json keeps the account info, if no file is found, script will create up to `ACCOUNT_NUM` accounts for you.
 - randomTranscation.js is the main program which does the blew things:
+	- Account management:
+		- create accounts up to `ACCOUNT_NUM` in blockchain, save address and private key in `account.json`
-	- Account management: create account in blockchain and load accounts from your local file system.
+		- load accounts from local file system.
 	- Get balance of an address on a given contract address.
 	- Send transaction between addresses on a given contract address.
 	- Do random transfer.